wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.8.1
 Stable Tag: 7.4.3

-Improves shared content on social websites and Google Search for better exposure, higher ranking and click-through-rates (CTR)
+Improve your shared content on social websites and Google Search for better exposure, higher ranking and click-through-rates (CTR)

 == Description ==